Glossary

 GS Ground Speed.
 This is the speed of the aircraft over the ground below.
 Because the aircraft is flying in air which is itself moving relative to the ground (it's called "wind"!) the only way to measure GS is with a ground referenced position measurement system; either GPS or INS.

 HSI Horizontal Situation Indicator.
 This is a clever instrument which combines several functions into one unit.
 It contains a CDI and can be used to track a GPS, VOR, Localiser, Glideslope (ILS), and the whole inside of the instrument rotates according to the aircraft heading so if you are flying away from the beacon you do not need to mentally invert the indication.
 The HSI was developed in the 1950s to ease specific instrument navigation procedures.
 The HSI instrument is merely the visible bit of a larger system which includes a fluxgate magnetometer (an electronic compass, in short) mounted in the wingtip, and a remotely mounted gyro.
-The HSI is a mechanical instrument full of weird and wonderful mechanical bits, and a fully electronic version (with an LCD screen) is called an EHSI.
+The HSI is a clever instrument full of weird and wonderful mechanical bits, and a fully electronic version (with an LCD screen) is called an EHSI.

 IAS Indicated airspeed.
 For historical reasons (aviation goes back to before WW1) the speed of an aircraft is indicated with a very simple instrument which is basically a pressure gauge fed from a piece of pipe (called the pitot tube) which sticks horizontally into the airflow, so the faster you go the more pressure it measures.
 This simple system is very reliable but is accurate only at low altitudes.
 At high altitude there is a large error due to the air being thinner, with the actual speed of the aircraft (called the True Airspeed, or TAS) being higher than what is indicated.
 Additional correction is needed for the outside temperature.
-However, while modern aeroplanes have a TAS readout of some sort, the old style indicator is retained, partly as a simple backup and partly because key aspects of the aircraft behaviour (for example, the stall speed) are related to the indicated airspeed.
+However, while modern aeroplanes have a direct TAS readout of some sort, the old style indicator is retained, partly as a simple backup and partly because key aspects of the aircraft behaviour (for example, the stall speed) are related to the indicated airspeed.
 See also TAS.

 ICAO An international treaty, also known as the Chicago Convention, signed around 1944, which sets certain standards and privileges in international aviation.
 The general principle is that the holder of an appropriate licence, flying an appropriately registered aircraft, can fly without challenge to the airspace of any signatory and this is the foundation of international air travel.
 All civilised countries, and most of the uncivilised ones too, have signed it but in fact any member state is free to file "differences" as they feel like.
 This leads to a complicated maze of regulations which few people fully understand.